-This course combines cases, simulation games, and lectures.
+This course combines cases, simulation games, team learning and lectures (62,5hrs).

 The case method will be used throughout the course.
 Everybody should be ready to (and is expected to) contribute to the quality of the discussion.
 While you are not expected to have always the right answer(such a thing does not even exist sometimes), you should at least have a thoughtful one.
 The course materials will be distributed in the online course package that contains the cases, the technical notes, and some supplementary readings.
 No textbook is required, but the following books may prove useful as future reference (probably after the GEMBA when you have a bit more time):